code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2015-01-04-jsf-primefaces-login-servlet-filter-example.md

 mvn spring-boot:run
 ```

-Maven will download the needed dependencies, compile the code and start a Apache Tomcat instance on which the web application will be deployed.
+Maven will download the needed dependencies, compile the code and start an Apache Tomcat instance on which the web application will be deployed.

-Open a web browser and enter following URL: [http://localhost:9090/codenotfound/](http://localhost:9090/codenotfound/).
+Open a web browser and enter the following URL: [http://localhost:9090/codenotfound/](http://localhost:9090/codenotfound/).
 The result should be that below page is displayed:

 <figure>
     <img src="{{ site.url }}/assets/images/posts/jsf-primefaces/jsf-login-page.png" alt="jsf login page">